anbasile/nlpitalia/README.md

 ![logo](logo.png)

 # nlpitalia
 A collection of NLP resources for Italian.
 Do you want to add a new resource?
-Ping me at [me chiocciola angelo basile punto it]
+Ping me at [me chiocciola angelo basile punto it] or start a new issue using the `New resource` template.

 ## Corpora